Bulawayo: Climate

 Under the Köppen climate classification, Bulawayo features a hot semi-arid climate (BSh).
 Due to its relatively high altitude, the city has fairly moderate temperatures despite lying in the tropics.
-The mean annual temperature is 19.16 C, similar to Pretoria at a similar altitude but almost 600 km further south.
-As with much of southern and eastern Zimbabwe, Bulawayo is cooled by a prevailing southeasterly airflow most of the year and experiences three broad seasons: a dry, cool winter season from May to August; a hot dry period in early summer from late August to early November; and a warm wet period in the rest of the summer, early November to April.
+The mean annual temperature is 19.16 C, similar to Pretoria, which is a similar elevation but almost 600 km further south.
+As with much of southern and eastern Zimbabwe, Bulawayo is cooled by a prevailing southeasterly airflow most of the year and experiences three broad seasons: a dry, cool winter season from May to August; a hot dry period in early summer from late August to early November; and a warm wet period for the rest of the summer, early November to April.

 The hottest month is October, which is usually the height of the dry season.
 The average maximum temperature ranges from 21 C in July to 30 C in October.
 During the rainy season, daytime maxima are around 26 C. Nights are always cool, ranging from 8 C in July to 16 C in January.

-The city's average annual rainfall is 594 mm, which supports a natural vegetation of open woodland, dominated by Combretum and Terminalia trees.
-Most rain falls in the December to February period, while June to August is usually rainless.
-Being close to the Kalahari Desert, Bulawayo is vulnerable to droughts and rainfall tends to vary sharply from one year to another.
-In 1978, 888 mm of rain fell in the three months up to February (February 1944 is the wettest month on record with 368 mm) while in the three months ending in February 1983, only 84 mm fell.
+The city's average annual rainfall is 594 mm, which supports open woodland vegetation, dominated by Combretum and Terminalia trees.
+Most rain falls between December and February, while June to August is usually rainless.
+Being close to the Kalahari Desert, Bulawayo is vulnerable to droughts and rainfall tends to vary sharply from year to year.
+In 1978, 888 mm of rain fell in the three months up to February.
+February 1944 was the wettest month on record with 368 mm, while in the three months ending in February 1983, only 84 mm fell.